 So it’s been a little while since I’ve done one of these and, since I can’t really come up with anything else to write about at the moment, it seemed like a good time to do another bipolar update.
 The last one of these was done quite some time back so it’s really overdue.
-I figure at this point most people have read earlier parts of this, if not you can find them all here.
+You can find all of my other bipolar updates here.
 But I’m not going to recap everything over and over again even if it pads out the word count.

 The Bipolar Itself

 I’ve mentioned previously that both my hypomania and depression tend to be excruciatingly seasonal.
 I have typically ramped up around April/May (when the weather changes I think) and sink back down in November (when the weather changes and I run out of gas from hypomania).

 The good of this is that I’m at least better able to watch out for impending signs; at the same time it made approaching that time a bit terrifying.
 Like seeing a train coming at you.
 As I entered, I think it was late April or early May, I did start feeling a bit of a ramp up.
 Some of it was probably due to a lot of caffeine use since it usually went away in the evenings but I noticed a change.
 It was subtle but it was there.